partim/interrail-guide/src/countries/uk.md

 for a double cabin while trying.
 Maybe they aren’t sold as supplement only?]_

-Reservations for a seats are free and aren’t sold online.
+Reservations for seats are free and aren’t sold online.

 Reservations for the Night Rivera cannot be made online.